Coquito nuts

 Coquito nuts are the fruits from a feather-leaved palm, Jubaea chilensis, native to Chile, having a thick trunk from which is obtained a sugary sap used for making wine and a syrup, and widely cultivated as an ornamental in warm dry regions.
 (Spanish, diminutive of coco, "coco palm", from Portuguese côco; see coconut.)
 Coquito nuts look like miniature coconuts and have a very similar flavor to coconuts.
 They have a brown exterior and a white interior with a hollow center.
 They measure about 1/2 to 3/4 inch in diameter.
 They are completely edible (raw or cooked), and are crunchy, with an almond-like sweetness.

 History

-Coquito nuts, also referred to as coker nuts, pygmy coconuts or monkey's coconut, are the fruit of a Chilean palm tree.
+Coquito nuts, also referred to as coker nuts, pygmy coconuts or monkey's coconuts, are the fruit of a Chilean palm tree.
 The tree, Jubaea chilensis, takes up to fifty years to achieve maturity, and is native to the coastal valleys of Chile.
 This palm is grown in Mediterranean-type climates worldwide, including in the state of California.